VMAlert - executes a list of given alerting

 rules against configured address.

-CRD declaratively defines a desired VMAlert
+The VMAlert CRD declaratively defines a desired

 setup to run in a Kubernetes cluster.

-It has few required config options - datasource
+It has few required config options - datasource and notifier are required, for other config parameters

-check doc
+check

 .

-resource, the Operator deploys a properly configured Deployment
+For each VMAlert resource, the Operator deploys a properly configured Deployment in the same namespace.

 the configuration for alerting rules.

-in the same namespace prefixed with
+For each VMAlert resource, the Operator adds Service and VMServiceScrape in the same namespace prefixed with

-name <VMAlert-name>
+name <VMAlert-name>.

 Specification #

-You can see the full actual specification of the VMAlert
+You can see the full actual specification of the VMAlert resource in the API docs -> VMAlert

 .